ifl2/Capstone-LenskitWeb/README.md

 1. install node.js - https://nodejs.org/en/
 2. on the command line write this->     npm install --save express@4.15.2
 3. on the command line write this->     npm install --save socket.io
+4. on the command line write this->     npm install body-parser
-4. to run node.js use->   node index
+5. to run node.js use->   node index
-5. on a webtab it will be listeting at localhost:3000
+6. on a webtab it will be listeting at localhost:3000

 UPDATE: For some reason, when I try to push up lenskit to the repository, it does not work, so I will update how to do it.
 #How to run modified Lenskit: